explosion/spaCy/docs/source/api.rst

     can also export the data to a numpy array, via `Tokens.to_array`, if pure Python access is required, and you need slightly better performance.
 However, this is both slower and has a worse API than Cython access.

-..
-Once a Token object has been created, it is persisted internally in Tokens._py_tokens.

 .. autoclass:: spacy.tokens.Token